kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   }
   }
   ```
+Updating our contract, we added a new function that will increase year and age by 4.
+The user is able to determine how old they will be In 4 years.

-Note: ZeppelinOS allows you to add functions, variables, etc when you update but in order to preserve functionality, if you are to declare any new variables they must be below all your existing ones.
-Like such,
+Note: ZeppelinOS allows you to add functions, variables, etc when you update.
+To preserve functionality, all new variables must be below your existing ones.
   ``` solidity
   contract MyContract1.0 {
   uint256 public a;